-Physical activity necessary for the body according to age: adults should perform aerobic activities and muscle strengthening activities.
-Most people today have a sedentary lifestyle, this is something that should be minimized, one of the techniques to stop doing is not to remain seated.
+According to age, physical activity is necessary for the body: adults should perform aerobic and muscle-strengthening activities.
+Most people today have a sedentary lifestyle; this should be minimized; one of the techniques to stop doing is not to remain seated.

-Under 5 years: physical activity should be encouraged from birth, particularly through didactic games and water activities in safe environments.
+Under-five years: physical activity should be encouraged from birth, mainly through didactic games and water activities in safe environments.

-Preschool children who are able to walk without help should be physically active, every day for 180 minutes (3 hours) it is recommended to keep them in physical activity with age-appropriate exercises.
+Preschool children who can walk without help should be physically active every day for 180 minutes (3 hours).
+It is recommended to keep them in physical activity with age-appropriate exercises.

-Children and adolescents (between 5-18 years): it is recommended that at this age a physical intensity of at least 60 minutes be used repeating several times a day, including those exercises that strengthen the muscles and bones, should be incorporated at least three days a week.
+Children and adolescents (between 5-18 years): it is recommended that at this age, a physical intensity of at least 60 minutes be repeated several times a day, including those exercises that strengthen the muscles and bones, should be incorporated at least three days a week.

-Adults (between 16-64 years): 150 minutes (two and a half hours) of moderate intensity activity should be added in exercises of 10 minutes or more.
-For example, 30 minutes at least 5 days a week.
+Adults (between 16-64 years): 150 minutes (two and a half hours) of moderate-intensity activity should be added to exercises of 10 minutes or more.
+For example, 30 minutes at least five days a week.

-Older adults (over 65 and older): Older adults who participate in any physical activity get some health benefits.
-Older adults should advisable to be active with physical activity every day, carrying a routine similar to that of adults.
+Older adults (over 65 and older): Older adults who participate in any physical activity get health benefits.
+Older adults should be advised to be active with physical activity every day, carrying a routine similar to that of adults.

 Tips for choosing physical exercise

-In general, everything that is good for the heart is ideal for the brain.
-Aerobic exercise is ideal for the body and the brain: it not only improves brain function, but also acts as a “first aid kit” on damaged brain cells.
+In general, everything good for the heart is ideal for the brain.
+Aerobic exercise is perfect for the body and the brain: it improves brain function and acts as a “first aid kit” for damaged brain cells.